ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 These server instances must be local to the data center where you deploy the load balancer service.
 Additionally, server instances from the neighboring data centers within the same city may also be added (for instance, if the first three letters of the data center name are the same).

-If the load balancer type is Public to Public, the server instances are added with their Public IP, as shown below.
+If the load balancer type is Public to Public, the server instances are added with their Public IP, as shown in the following image.

 ![CLB Backend Member](images/CLB_p2p_backend_member_PUP.png "CLB Backend Member")

 Server **weights** are relevant only when using the **Weighted Round Robin** load balancing method.
 The default weight is 50 and the range is 0-100.
-The weights are greyed out with other load balancing methods.
+The weights are grayed out with other load balancing methods.
 {: note}

 Refer to [Limitations on number of application servers](/docs/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer#what-s-the-maximum-number-of-compute-instances-i-can-associate-with-my-load-balancer-) for more information on the maximum limit for the number of application servers.